Quick guide to Windows as a service

 Some new terms have been introduced as part of Windows as a service, so you should know what these terms mean.

-- Feature updates will be released twice per year, around March and September.
+- Feature updates are released twice per year, around March and September.
 As the name suggests, these updates add new features, delivered in bite-sized chunks compared to the previous practice of Windows releases every 3-5 years.

 - Insider Preview builds are made available during the development of the features that will be shipped in the next feature update, enabling organizations to validate new features as well as compatibility with existing apps and infrastructure, providing feedback to Microsoft on any issues encountered.

 - The Long-Term Servicing Channel, which meant only for specialized devices (which typically don't run Office) such as those that control medical equipment or ATM machines, receives new feature releases every two to three years.